arhohuttunen/arhohuttunen.com/content/junit5/getting-started/junit-5-assertions.md

 ### Iterables

 Sometimes we need to make sure a collection has the items that we expect.
-We might for example want to verify that our sorting algorithm works.
+We might, for example, want to verify that our sorting algorithm works.

-The `assertIterableEquals()` method in JUnit 5 makes sure that an iterable object has the items we expect.
-Any classes that implement the `Iterable` interface can be compared.
+The `assertIterableEquals()` method in JUnit 5 ensures an iterable object has the items we expect.
+We can compare any classes that implement the `Iterable` interface.

 In this example we are asserting a list has its items in correct order after sorting: